openpmix/openpmix/docs/developers/gnu-autotools.rst

 * And if you need it: https://ftp.gnu.org/gnu/m4/

 It is certainly easiest to download/build/install all four of these tools together.
-But note that OpenPMIx has no specific m4 requirements; it is only listed here because Autoconf requires minimum versions of GNU m4.
+But note that PMIx has no specific m4 requirements; it is only listed here because Autoconf requires minimum versions of GNU m4.
 Hence, you may or may not *need* to actually install a new version of GNU m4.
 That being said, if you are confused